aroyphillips/CanonParam/README.md

 │                         `1.0-jqp-initial-data-exploration`.
 │
-├── pyproject.toml     <- Project configuration file with package metadata for │                         canonparam and configuration for tools like black │
+├── pyproject.toml     <- Project configuration file with package metadata for │                         CanonParam and configuration for tools like black │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+├── environment.yml   <- The yml file for reproducing the analysis environment, e.g.
-│                         generated with `pip freeze > requirements.txt`
+│                         generated with `conda env export > environments.yml`
 │
 ├── setup.cfg          <- Configuration file for flake8
 │
-└── canonparam   <- Source code for use in this project.
+└── CanonParam   <- Source code for use in this project.
     │
-    ├── __init__.py             <- Makes canonparam a Python module
+    ├── __init__.py             <- Makes CanonParam a Python module
     │
     ├── config.py               <- Store useful variables and configuration
     │